Altova XMLSpy 2025 Enterprise Edition

 To the right of the Body, Headers, and Log tabs are listed the following details about the response:

-The HTTP status code (explained below)
+The HTTP code (explained below)

 The time from connection made to last response-chunk received